Expert in meetings, conferences and events

 It is important, though, that you do not confuse the coffee break area with a chill zone.
 There are some unwritten rules about what you do in a coffee break area: Grapping a coffee and going up to someone you do not know to strike up a conversation is allowed and encouraged.

-Chill zones have to be without any form of obligation – if you want to meet people and make conversation, you can do so, but you are not obliged to network.
+Chill zones, however, have to be established without any form of obligation implied – if you want to meet people and make conversation, you can do so, but you are not obliged to network there.

 Do you remember to arrange for chill zones at your events (after all, you need to make sure there is room for it when booking the venue)?